Prerequisites & Application

-- If you are not a BU student, include a copy of your academic transcript and arrange to have 1 letter of recommendation provided by a professor or academic advisor attesting that you are qualified to participate in the Marine Semester and explaining how it would contribute to your educational and/or career goals.
+- If you are not a BU student, email a copy of your academic transcript to email@example.com and arrange to have 1 letter of recommendation provided by a professor or academic advisor attesting that you are qualified to participate in the Marine Semester and explaining how it would contribute to your educational and/or career goals.

 Admission and course registration

 - Admission decisions are made in early April.

 - Upon admission to the Marine Semester, you will be sent an e-mail with a tentative slate of courses.
 Typically, you will receive your first choice in at least 3 of the 4 blocks.
 Once you approve your slate of courses, the BUMP Program Manager will register you in the individual courses.

 General notes about the Marine Semester

 - Boston University tuition covers all costs of the Marine Semester except for air travel to Belize and personal items such as snorkeling gear (wetsuit, fins, mask, booties).